aabbtree77/aabbtree77.github.io/about/about.md

 PostDoc Chronicles 3: Lugano, 2013-2014.
 I managed to map the "Unroll the Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

-Prof. Michael Bronstein was mixing machine learning with 3D and Riemannian geometry, but we all missed new possibilities with deep learning which were yet to come and were a lot more important.
+Prof. Michael Bronstein was mixing machine learning with 3D and Riemannian geometry, but we all missed new possibilities with deep learning.

 I remember playing a lot with [the protein data bank](https://www.rcsb.org/), trying to get things more physical and low dimensional, assuming the atomic locations are erroneous and those MDS-like methods would help cleaning them up, reading some stochastic gradient descent theory, but this was boring and irrelevant.
 A few years later I would learn about AlphaFold and know what I was missing.
 Too late.